Hidori-Pii/Dictionary_App/README.md

 # Dictionary

+### Annotation:
+this is just a demo program.
+Please don't use it for real life.

 ### About The App
 This is a friendly app dictionary, which is used tkinter library to build GUI.
 * To use the app please use file ***Meow_Dictionary.exe*** file in folder **/dist**.